Skip to main content

 Completing Setup

-After installing the greeter package, you can use these commands to enable and sync the greeter:
+After installing the package, run these two commands to complete setup:

 1. Enable the Greeter